-The B.S. degree program in aerospace engineering is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology under the criteria for aerospace and similarly named engineering programs.
 Educational Objectives.
-The educational objectives of the mechanical and aerospace B.S. degree programs are: (1) to educate engineers who can identify, formulate and provide effective solutions to real-life, complex problems; (2) to prepare engineers for successful careers by providing them with an appropriate background in mathematics, humanities, the sciences and engineering, and to instill in them a recognition of the need for lifelong learning and of the need to remain current in their chosen disciplines; (3) to educate engineers who can realize successful designs through proper use of classical and modern engineering tools while incorporating engineering standards and realistic constraints; (4) to prepare engineers to contribute successfully within teams and to communicate their ideas and solutions effectively.
+The educational objectives of the mechanical and aerospace BS degree programs are:

+- To educate engineers who can identify, formulate and provide effective solutions to real-life, complex problems; - To prepare engineers for successful careers by providing them with an appropriate background in mathematics, humanities, the sciences and engineering, and to instill in them a recognition of the need for lifelong learning and of the need to remain current in their chosen disciplines; - To educate engineers who can realize successful designs through proper use of classical and modern engineering tools while incorporating engineering standards and realistic constraints for a global world; - To prepare engineers to contribute successfully within teams and to communicate their ideas and solutions effectively, especially with respect to written and oral communications.

-The outcome for students graduating from the mechanical and aerospace engineering B.S. programs are: (a) an ability to apply knowledge of methematics, science, and engineering to the mechanical and aerospace engineering disciplines; (b) an ability to design and conduct experiments and analyze and interpret data; (c) an ability to design a system, component or process to meet desired needs; (d) an ability to function on teams, some of which require consideration of multiple disciplines; (e) an ability to identify, formulate and solve engineering problems; (f) an understanding of professional and ethical responsibility; (g) an ability to communicate effectively; (h) an ability to understand the impact of engineering solutions in a societal context; (i) a recognition of the need for, and an ability to engage in, lifelong learning; (j) a knowledge of contemporary issues; (k) an ability to use the techniques, skills and modern engineering tools necessary for engineering practice.
+The outcome for students graduating from the mechanical and aerospace engineering BS programs are: (a) an ability to apply knowledge of mathematics, science, and engineering to the mechanical and aerospace engineering disciplines; (b) an ability to design and conduct experiments and analyze and interpret data; (c) an ability to design a system, component or process to meet desired needs; (d) an ability to function on teams, some of which require consideration of multiple disciplines; (e) an ability to identify, formulate and solve engineering problems; (f) an understanding of professional and ethical responsibility; (g) an ability to communicate effectively; (h) an ability to understand the impact of engineering solutions in a societal context; (i) a recognition of the need for, and an ability to engage in, life-long learning; (j) a knowledge of contemporary issues; (k) an ability to use the techniques, skills and modern engineering tools necessary for engineering practice.
+For the BSME Program, there are 4 additional outcomes: MEP01 - a knowledge of chemistry and calculus-based physics with depth in at least one of the two; MEP02 - the ability to apply advanced mathematics through multivariate calculus and differential equations; MEP03 - a familiarity with statistics and linear algebra; and MEP04 - the ability to apply principles of engineering, basic science, and mathematics (including multivariate calculus and differential equations) to model, analyze, design, and realize physical systems, components, or processes to work professionally in both the thermal and mechanical systems areas.
+For the BSAE Program, there are 3 additional outcomes: AEP01 - knowledge of the following aeronautical topics: aerodynamics, aerospace materials, structures, propulsion, flight mechanics, and stability and control; AEP02 - knowledge of some of the following astronautical topics: orbital mechanics, space environment, attitude determination and control, telecommunications, space structures, and rocket propulsion; and AEP03 - graduates must have design competence which includes integration of aeronautical or astronautical topics.